zackhowisely/os201-1/SandBox/skycruiser8/README.md

 Among other things, topics that are evaluated in this sandbox folder include:

-1. Basic Git commands (init, remote, fetch, pull, add, commit, push, clone)
+1. Basic Git commands (init, remote, fetch, pull, add, commit, push, clone, stash)
 2. Markdown syntax
 3. Commit signing using GPG
+4. Bash scripting language
+5. Python programming language
-4. *And more to come...*
+6. *And more to come...*